 - We are ahead of our schedule.
 Does that mean that additionally we have to do the bonus stage at the end?
-That is quite an end.
+That is quite some extra distance.

 - Did we really choose the smartest route at stage 1, or would S-4-3-1-2-S have been shorter?

-But is that also what you, dear reader, think now?
+But is this also what you, dear reader, think now?
 Or are you wondering if you’re not yet halfway through this story?
-Because occasionally it is a bit length.
+Because occasionally it is a bit lengthy indeed.
 Well, I will tell you this: at this point, we are not yet halfway along the route, and not even halfway through time.
 It will take another five hours before we are halfway at all.
 In other words: the finish is still far, far away.
 And that’s exactly what I’m trying to convey here.
-Sympathize.
+So sympathize.
 And read on, because if you do not continue, there will be no end.

 Canoeing holiday (Sat, 3:55 PM)

-In the meantime we do not win a race with commonplaces, so we drive on to TA2, along the water south of the dam.
-We drop one of the bikes, tie the other onto the canoe, and have the inventory checked by the organization.
+In the meantime we won’t win a race with commonplaces, so we continue cycling to TA2, along the water just south of the dam.
+We leave one of the bikes, strap the other one onto the canoe, and have our inventory checked by the organization.
 There is a mandatory list of attributes that we must bring, including a warm sweater (or a kind of soft pillow at the bottom of my backpack), a whistle ♫ and a break-light .
-Everything we have, and so we can go on, and we start paddling against a light breeze over the lake.
+We have it all, so we pass the test and are allowed to continue, so we start paddling over the lake with a light headwind.
 The coolness of the water feels good.
 It looks like a short vacation during this stage 5.
-And actually it is!
-Who will see all the most beautiful spots in the Harz area in only 32 hours?
+Actually it is one!
+Who else will see all the most beautiful spots in the Harz area in only 32 hours?
 This is the Harz for Japanese, but without a camera.
 Flash.

 Stage 5b is unannounced: carry canoe for 500 meters.
 And bring a bicycle too.
 And as quick as possible.
 But then the fun starts: from the one AR that I have ever done before, I found that the best part: the Run-Bike stage.

-A little of an explanation: with a team of 2 you go 1 route with 1 bike.
+A bit of an explanation: with a team of 2 you go 1 route with 1 bike.
 Not a tandem, nor going together on the one bike; that’s not allowed.
 So one of the two is the leap, and has to walk.
-But it is leapfrog, because after roughly three hundred meters there appears suddenly a familiar bike in the verge, you jump onto it, cycle along, your pass your mate, after which you throw the bike back into the verge.
-The challenge is not to lose each other out of sight at a junction, so communication about the route is essential.
+But it is leapfrog, because after a few hundred meters you suddenly find a familiar bike in the verge, you jump onto it, and pass your teammate while cycling, after which it’s your turn to throw the bike back into the verge.
+The challenge is not to lose each other out of sight at a junction, so continuous communication about the route is essential.
 I like it.
 We do over 15 km of his outdoor game just within 2 hours; the total climb is about 600 m.
-Sometimes cycling is no option, and Patrick – what a king! – carries the MTB up on his shoulders, or carries it over entire trees.
+(So that’s 15+6=21 km with the 100m ↑ = 1km → rule) Sometimes cycling is no option, and Patrick – what a king! – carries the MTB up on his shoulders, or carries it over entire trees.
 The landscape around the lake is beautiful, and the lightning fast alternations of running and cycling keep us mentally razor-sharp.

 Cycling again (Sat, 6:50 PM)

-That changes quickly when we start cycling again.
-Monotonously the mountain rise from the lake, with almost 10% slope, along an almost 5 km long road.
-What initially starts with pleasant fresh legs and quite awake, eventually becomes a state of half-sleep.
+That changes quickly when we start biking again.
+The road uphill climbs monotonously from the lake, with almost 10% slope, along an almost 5 km long road to a top.
+What initially starts with having pleasant fresh legs and feeling quite awake, eventually becomes a state of half-sleep.
 All urgency disappears, partly under the influence of the rosy evening sun.
 And at the end of the climb, at the CP, with a view over the lake, we sit down on a bench for 120 seconds.
 Then suddenly some mental alarm goes off.
 We must continue!
-The twilight falls, time to wake up again.
+Twilight sets in, time to wake up again.
 We are no longer ahead of our schedule.
 The cards have apparently been shuffled again (and we have been playing a bit longer in the hills around the lake).

 - Would we still have enough time left for the final bonus stage?

-- It suddenly is getting colder; do we have enough clothes with us for the night?
-Fortunately, I still have a ‘cushion’ on my back.
+- It suddenly is getting colder; do we have enough clothes with us for a cold night?
+Fortunately, I still have a warm ‘cushion’ on my backpack.

-- If we go slower than expected, do we have enough light (read: battery charge) for the orienteering stage, which I run on a separate battery pack that’s not fixed on my bike?
+- If we go slower than expected, do we have enough light (as in: battery charge) for the orienteering stage, which I run on a different battery pack than the one on my bike?

-It takes a while before I realize that the night will not last longer if it takes us longer.
-As opposed to ourselves, the sun turns round without getting tired.
+It takes a while before I realise that the night will not last longer if it takes us longer.
+Contrary to ourselves, the sun turns it rounds without getting tired.
 And the later we start the orienteering stage, the less battery power we will need.

 But it is getting dark quickly now.
-Almost as quickly as we roll down the slope, cooled down by the wind that evaporates the moisture on our sweaty skin.
+Almost as quickly as we roll down the slope, chilled by the wind that evaporates the moisture on our sweaty skin.
 Fantastic how an eagle flies just a bit in front of us, just above the road.
 What huge wings, we think about him; what huge speed, he thinks about us.
-The next CP we find at dusk, but the one after it is really dark.
-Although it is close to a road, at least on the map, it appears to be 30 meters higher, on a rock.
-But that does not appear to be true either: this is a CP with a large Woudroper aspect.
-A bearing and distance have been given.
-Peering along the needle of our compass, an increasingly loud buzz arises just in front of us, which seems to come from the direction of a few red and green lights.
-Which in turn approach us too: they are attached to a drone, who is filming us.
+The next CP we find at dusk, but the one after that it’s really dark.
+Although it is close to a road, at least on the map, it is actually 30 meters above, on a rock.
+But that does not appear to be true either: this is a CP with a large Woudropers aspect.
+We find a bearing and distance.
+Peering along the needle of our compass, an increasing loud buzz arises just in front of us, which seems to come from the direction of a few red and green lights.
+Which in turn approach us too: they are attached to a drone, which is filming us.
 Does each team get their personal video afterwards, or is the camera team coincidentally on our heels?
 No time to think about it, because we have to go to the designated point on the other side of the valley.
 The bearing seems not by the least correct, but the description of our target, “Bergmannsbaude”, leaves no doubt.
 This stage all CP’s are located “slightly” higher than the road.
 What a “fun” theme (haha).
 So we go climbing a few dozen meters of stairs here.
-Back at the bike we realise that we had better drag them up in the first place, because the obvious continuation of our path continues from the Baude.
-Up.
+Back at the bikes we realise that we had better towed them up there in the first place, because the obvious continuation of our path continues from the Baude.
+Uphill.

-The bag of provisions that we have handed over before the start, and that can get here at TA4, either before or after stage 8, make us doubt for a moment what to do, because if we accept that now, we will have to carry everything on foot on the next section.
-But since there is still enough food in the backpacks and on the bikes for 16 km running, we don’t collect the bag.
+The bag of provisions that we have handed over before the start, and that we can get here at TA4, either before or after stage 8, make us doubt for a moment what to do, because if we collect it now, we will have to carry everything while on foot during the next section.
+But since there is still enough food in our backpacks and on the bikes for 16 km running, we decide not to collect the bag now.
 Besides, at this TA there are hotdogs, cocktail nuts, crisps, peanuts, biscuits and bananas.
-So we stuff ourselves with an energy buffer, shoot an arrow in the bullseye of a target (special task; hitting the board saves 10 minutes of penalty), and we fill the water bags.
-Take our compass and go.
-What can go wrong?
+So we stuff ourselves with an energy buffer, shoot an arrow in the bullseye of a target (special task; hitting the board saves 10 minutes of penalty), and we fill the water bags, take our compass and go.
+What could go wrong?

-- We should be good at this discipline, so that puts some extra mental pressure on us.
-Can we handle this extra tension on our shoulders?
+- We should excel at this discipline, so that puts some extra mental pressure on us.
+Can we cope with this extra tension on our shoulders?
 Oh, oh, how exciting this is!

-- As time flies, the bonus stage is probably no longer an option, but is the final orienteering stage still doable?
+- As time flies, the bonus stage is probably no longer in reach, but is the final orienteering stage still completely doable?

 - How cold will it get during this clear-sky night?